morgulcore/Chessosis/doc/hours-worked.md

 I also created a few JUnit tests for Square.java.
 I think I'm more or less done with working on that particular enum.

+## 2015-05-18 | Hours worked: 8

+I created the class ConstantSquareSet along with JUnit tests for it.
+The javadoc and other comments in the class describe what it's all about.
+At some point I have to work on the JUnit tests of the class as they violate the rule of non-copy-paste-coding.
+Even so, I consider the tests rather thorough.